 Gear & ReviewsGear ReviewsBoxingMuay ThaiSolo Training

-Most “kickboxing” apps are just HIIT with a few roundhouse kicks bolted on.
-Here are the ones that respect real stance, kicks, checks, and Dutch-style rhythm.
+Most 'kickboxing' apps are just HIIT with a few roundhouse kicks bolted on.
+Here's an honest look at the options that actually respect real stance, kicks, checks, and Dutch-style rhythm.

-FIGHTFLOW Team
+FightFlow Team

 Real kickboxing is stance, distance, low kicks, checks, body kicks, and short clean combinations.
-Most “kickboxing” apps, on the other hand, are HIIT classes with a few roundhouse kicks bolted on—designed to make you sweat, not to make you fight.
+Most "kickboxing" apps, on the other hand, are HIIT classes with a few roundhouse kicks bolted on — designed to make you sweat, not to make you fight.

-If you’re training for real skill (or just want your solo rounds to look like kickboxing instead of aerobics), the app you pick matters.
+If you're training for real skill (or just want your solo rounds to look like kickboxing instead of aerobics), the app you pick matters.
+Here's an honest comparison of the main 2026 options, grouped by what they're actually built for.

-What a Real Kickboxing App Needs to Do
+What a Real Kickboxing App Should Do

 A kickboxing app that actually helps you fight should:

-• Drill hands, low kicks, body kicks, and head kicks—not just punches with the occasional kick.
+• Drill hands, low kicks, body kicks, and head kicks — not just punches with the occasional kick.

 • Keep you in a proper stance and guard, not bouncing around like a cardio class.